 If an agreement can’t be reached during the informal settlement conference, the board will file formal charges, and your case will move on to the administrative hearing phase.

-Please note: Kevin Keaney is licensed to practice law in Texas, Oregon, and Washington.
+Please make note: Kevin Keaney is licensed to practice law in Texas, Oregon, and Washington.
 He worked as a nurse for four years before becoming an attorney.
 A graduate of the School of Nursing at the University of Texas at Austin (BSN degree) and Fordham Law School, Kevin has more than 30 years experience as an attorney.
 He is a member of the American Association of Nurse Attorneys (TAANA).